 Handling Negative Coverage

 - In some instances, being proactive can help.
-If you know you have bad news and you know it's going to become public information, contact the University of Wisconsin-Parkside director of strategic communications for proactive assistance.
+If you know you have bad news and you know it's going to become public information, contact the University of Wisconsin-Parkside communications manager for proactive assistance.
 Being proactive may take some of the momentum away from negative information.

 - Be honest.
 Be open.
 Be courteous.
 Give as much information as you can as pleasantly as you can.